 The Isles of Skye, Harris and Lewis combine on this rewarding car-free week of classic point-to-point walks.
-Spend 4 nights discovering the quiet trails of ever-popular Skye, then sail across to stay 3 nights in the Outer Hebrides, ending your journey at Stornoway.
+Spend 4 nights discovering quiet trails on the ever-popular Isle of Skye, then sail across to Tarbert for a 3 night stay on Hebridean isles of Harris & Lewis, ending your journey in Stornoway.

-Highland highlights include the ‘Great Highland Railway Journey’ on the remote Kyle Line, the silence of Loch Coruisk, the impressive bulks of the Red and Black Cuillin, rock pinnacles of the Trotternish Ridge, silky soft sand between your toes on far-flung Hebridean beaches, and the solitude of windswept moorland and mountains of Harris and Lewis.
+Highland highlights include; the ‘Great Highland Railway Journey’ on the remote Kyle Line from Inverness, the remoteness of Loch Coruisk, the impressive bulks of the Red and Black Cuillin, rock pinnacles of the Trotternish Ridge, silky soft sand between your toes on far-flung Hebridean beaches, and the solitude of windswept moorland and mountains of Harris and Lewis.

 Board your train in Inverness and settle into your seat as you depart on the 'Great Highland Railway Journey—the Kyle Line'.
 Drink in the views of dramatic mountains and deep lochs on this scenic 2h30 train ride.
 Arrive at the coastal railway station of Kyle of Lochalsh then connect by bus across the Skye Bridge to the waterside village of Broadford (20-30 mins).